petmat/less-code-is-more/src/pages/bringing-the-types-back/index.md

 but that would get cumbersome and boring fast.

-Also you might not want the outputted JS files to reside in the same directory with the TS source code.
+Also, you might not want the outputted JS files to reside in the same directory with the TS source code.
 For this and for other compiler options, a `tsconfig.json` file can be added to the root of the project.

 After adding the `tsconfig.json` file, compiling the code is as easy as: